 Sam had strung her trekking pole through the suspenders of her ski pants and then through the arms of her jacket.
 After rolling the dog into the jacket, which had been lined with her sweater, she had pulled the pant legs back over the dog and around the pole, forming a makeshift stretcher.
 Her sweater would soften any bumps the dog would feel during the ride, she hoped.

 Sam had tried pushing first.
 That failed.
-She and the stretcher had hit a patch of ice and she ended up flat on her face, while the dog flew downhill without her, narrowly missing a tree.
+She and the stretcher had hit a patch of ice and she ended up flat on her face while the dog flew downhill alone, narrowly missing a tree.
 She realized then that the push technique would not work if, ultimately, her goal was to keep the dog alive.

-At least Sam had succeeded in moving the dog away from Fool’s Bluff towards the safety of the village.
+At least Sam had succeeded in moving the dog away from Fool’s Bluff and closer to the safety of the village.
 But they weren’t safe yet.
 Out here, she was all alone.
 And there was still a long, long way to go.